 Summer Course Content

 This course examines the structure of health care systems in different countries, focusing on financing, reimbursement, delivery systems and their effect on cost, quality, efficiency and equity of health care services.
 Social, ethical, cultural and political issues will be critically analyzed.
 Roles of health care providers, consumers of health care services and private/public interest within different heath care systems will be examined.
+This course will be taught in English.

 For students enrolled in Global Health: This course will cover the 4th semester of college-level Spanish, with a focus on medical terminology and vocabulary when possible.